Event Support Service Changes

 Transition of Event Support Service

 This change comes at a point of transition for our school and School of Medicine IT.
 Significant investments of time and funding have enabled us to properly upgrade our classroom and conference spaces.
 This has had the result of making technology in our general access spaces much more user friendly and enabling effective remote support.
-This has intersected with an increase in service offerings being provided to the school including the formalization of our Instructional Technology Support, Live Video Production and Streaming, and Major Events services.
+This has intersected with an increase in service offerings being provided to the school including the formalization of our Instructional Technology Support and Major Events services.

 Please review the FAQs and resources below to assist you in planning for your needs for next academic year.